d-muis/understanding-linux/README.md

 BSD (Berkeley Software Distribution) was a proprietary OS which derives from the original UNIX.
 FreeBSD and OpenBSD are its FOSS derivatives while MacOS is a proprietary one.
 They use different kernels but follow similar specifications as GNU/Linux and many of their components are interchangeable.

 ## Distributions

 Unix-like systems are completely modular.
 Their elemenets can be switched, added or removed depending on the purpose of the system or one's preferences.
 This is exactly what distributions do, released by communities or companies, they combine all necessary components of the operating system with regard to its intended use case.
 Some "distros" aim to be very minimal, intended for advanced users or servers, others provide a user friendly alternative to Windows or Mac.
 Most of the crucial components are identical across all of them and most of the differences are purely visual and can be changed in a matter of minutes.
 For an advanced user, only few factors are really important that differ between the distributions - their release model and their package manager.
-Distribution families are big groups of distributions based on a single descendant that generally share their release model and package manager.
+Distribution families are big groups of distributions based on a single descendant and generally share their release model and packaging format

 #### Release Models